egodigital/vscode-powertools/README.md

 </script>
 ```

-Then create a `my-app.js` file inside the same folder and use the following skeleton:
+Then create a `my-app.js` file in the same folder and use the following skeleton:

 ```javascript
 /**